-Many experts and previous bar passers will tell you the MBE is the most important part of the bar exam.
+Many previous bar passers will tell you the MBE is the most important part of the bar exam.
 But why is this the case?

 Should you dedicate the majority of your study time to MBE subjects?
 Why does the seven-subject MBE gets so much attention when, depending on the state, there can be up to 10 additional subjects tested on the bar exam?
 Below we dive into these questions...